Some posts contain compensated links. Please read this disclaimer for more info.

-The best place to participate in this wonderful festival is Elbasan, a city an hour away from Tirana.
+The best place to participate in this beautiful festival is Elbasan, a city an hour away from Tirana.
 During the day, people of all ages celebrate the coming of spring with dances, parades, and balloons.

-However, other places in the region are also nice for their nature in the early spring.
+However, other places in the region are also lovely for their nature in the early spring.
 Many people can’t wait to get to the mountain trails after the snow has started to melt, although it often means hiking in sloppy conditions.
 You may be better off waiting until later in the spring for the best hiking.

 April is the absolute best time to visit when the weather is good, tourists are still at home, and the natural environment is at its best.

-There is, also, no better place for history lovers in Albania than the impressive Butrint Archaeological Park.
+There is no better place for history lovers in Albania than the impressive Butrint Archaeological Park.
 This is the most important historical place in the country and deserves a visit not only for its incomparable beauty and importance but also for its location right on the doorstep of the stunning city of Ksamil.

 May is a perfect time and opportunity to visit Berat, one of the country’s most beautiful cities.
 Most construction in the town was done when the city was founded nearly 2,500 years ago — imagine the history!